My name is David Napolitano, and I am a British Academy Postdoctoral Fellow at the Faculty of History of the University of Cambridge.

 How my British Academy award helped me:

-The award of an additional dissemination grant of £3,000 in 2016 has enabled me to put my academic knowledge on thirteenth-century Florence in general – and Brunetto Latini in particular – to practical use and to share it with a broad audience.
-It has helped me to research, design, and put together two multi-media travel apps.
+The award of an additional dissemination grant of £3,000 in 2016 has enabled me to put my academic knowledge on 13th-century Florence in general – and Brunetto Latini in particular – to practical use and to share it with a broad audience.
+It has helped me to research, design, and put together two multimedia travel apps.

 Every year millions of tourists flock to the city of Florence, eager to visit the home of the Renaissance and the birthplace of literary giants such as Dante.
 They often sign up for one of the many guided tours on offer, showing them the city’s main attractions and museums.
 My travel apps invite these tourists to discover another Florence – a medieval Florence hidden from view by the Renaissance splendour – following in the footsteps of Brunetto Latini.
 Tracing the surviving material traces to this historical figure scattered throughout Florence, these travel apps teach visitors to look at the city through new, unimpeded eyes, scraping away the many layers that have covered up its medieval core.